Pivot the Rule-Switcher

 The job worked like this:

-Pivot would then say: “Take the north fork.”
-Or “Take the east fork.”
-Or “Take the south fork.”
-Or “You want the central road; that is the middle one between the north and east forks; follow the signs marked with the capital’s lion-and-star crest.”
+Then Pivot would tell them.
+"Take the north fork."
+Or "Take the east fork."
+Or "Take the south fork."
+If they needed the capital, it was trickier.
+"You want the central road," he'd say.
+"It's the middle one.
+Between the north and east forks.
+Look for the lion-and-star signs.
+That's the capital's crest."

 The coach would proceed.
 The next coach would arrive.